A characterization of normal 3-pseudomanifolds with at most two singularities: Normal 3-pseudomanifolds with exactly two singularities

-From the construction, we can see that the sequence of operations includes exactly $m-1$ number of vertex folding, one edge folding and a finite number of remaining operations.
-Further, the upper bound in Theorem \ref{theorem:2-singularity} is sharp, i.e., there exists a 3-dimensional normal pseudomanifold with exactly two singularities $\mathbb{RP}^2$ and $\#_{(2m-1)}\mathbb{RP}_2$ such that $g_2{(K)} = 7+6m$ and $K$ is not obtained from some boundary of $4$-simplices by a sequence of operations connected sum, bistellar $1$-move, edge contraction, edge expansion, vertex folding and edge folding.
-We can construct a normal pseudomanifold $\Delta$ as in Remark \ref{remark:sharp1} where $|\lk (t,\Delta)|$ is the connected sum of $m-1$ copies of tori or Klein bottles, and then apply an edge folding at some edge $ta$.
-Then the 3-dimensional normal pseudomanifold $\Delta^\psi_{ta}$ will serve our purpose. \end{proof}
+From the construction, we can see that the sequence of operations includes exactly $m-1$ number of vertex foldings, one edge folding, and a finite number of remaining operations.
+Further, the upper bound in Theorem \ref{theorem:2-singularity} is sharp, i.e., there exists a normal $3$-pseudomanifold with exactly two singularities $\mathbb{RP}^2$ and $\#_{(2m-1)}\mathbb{RP}^2$ such that $g_2{(K)} = 7+6m$ and $K$ is not obtained from some boundary complexes of $4$-simplices by a sequence of operations of types connected sums, bistellar $1$-moves, edge contractions, edge expansions, vertex foldings, and edge foldings.
+We can construct a normal $3$-pseudomanifold $\Delta$ as in Remark \ref{remark:sharp1}, where $|\lk (t,\Delta)|$ is the connected sum of $m-1$ copies of tori or Klein bottles, and then apply an edge folding at some edge $ta$.
+Then the normal $3$-pseudomanifold $\Delta^\psi_{ta}$ will serve our purpose. \end{proof}